aramette/LORCAN/1.8/README.md

 Then report the paths to the *lib/config.pm* file.
 An example file is provided in *lib/*.

 **2) Assay-specific configuration**
-For each assay (i.e. amplicon), the following configuration needs to be done once.
+For each assay (i.e. 16S amplicon based on a specific set of primers), the following configuration needs to be done once.
 Here we will use the LeBiBi database as an example for 16S rRNA gene sequences.
-Example files are provided in the folder *example_files/*
+Example files are provided in the folder *example_files/*.

 Copy the Custom16S.tar.gz file to the LORCAN/DB/16S/ folder, and uncompress the tar.gz file:
 ```